 Belinda and Narine drove to a party in Apple Valley and the next day buried the body near Lytle Creek in San Bernardino County.

 As of April 6, the California Department of Corrections listed 84 inmates from Riverside County sentenced to death.

-Belinda Magana was sentenced to death for the torture and murder of a two year old child
+Belinda Magana was convicted of the child abuse murder of a two year old